crs4/omero.biobank/docs/example_markers_management.rst

    with the mask subdivided in two flanking regions and the possible allele values at the SNP position.
 We will follow the convention that the first allele in the pair is allele A and the second allele
-   B.  This should be true everywhere, so it should be handled in the genotype data loading phase in case of inconsistent conventions.
+   B.  This convention will be true for all markers.
+Genoytping technology related swaps between allele definitions will be handled in the appropriate MarkersSet definitions, see below.

 #.
 All SNP definitions are saved in a central table with the following
    columns::